andrewjkramer/titan-community-bank/README.md

-1. Insert your MongoDB URI key into app/server.js line 31
+1. Insert your MongoDB URI key into app/server.js line 31 2.0 Terminal: npx npkill (Only necessary if you already previously installed with npm - deletes node_modules to convert to symbolic link pnpm version)
-2. Terminal: pnpm import (Only necessary if you already previously installed with npm - this command uses the package-lock.json file.)
+2.1 Terminal: pnpm import (Only necessary if you already previously installed with npm - this command uses the package-lock.json file.)
 3. Terminal:  pnpm install
 4. Terminal: pnpm start
 5. Browser: http://localhost:5000/